Resources on this page

 In addition to the list above, check out this more complete list of podcasts about branding, which is sometimes updated with new podcasts or when podcasts stop creating new episodes.

-Skillshare has over 300 courses tagged with “brand strategy” (see them all here).
+Skillshare has almost 400 courses tagged with “brand strategy” (see them all here).
 I haven’t gone through them yet, but will post favorites and reviews as soon as possible.
 Other places to look for courses include Udemy, Coursera, and Domestika.

 More details coming soon.